Frequently Asked Questions

 Mid-priced vacuum-tube units usually suffer from a notable lack of dynamics and sound ‘rolled-off’ at the frequency extremes, often times combined with a upper-midrange glare.
 People praise their ‘plusses’, but often go back to Solid State, getting back on that upgrade wheel searching for superior overall results.

-High-end tube units using feedback often still do not provide the same level of tight bass response, soundstaging, dynamics, and natural upper-midrange.
+High-end tube units using feedback often still do not provide the same level of tight bass, soundstaging, dynamics, and natural upper-midrange.

 Our proprietary single-ended High-Voltage J-FET technology, combined with extremely sophisticated Power Supply regulation of our own design, allow us to deliver more marvelous analog LP sound in your home than most people have yet experienced, whether you are listening to an RCA Shaded Dog or Snoop Dogg.